tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/Activities/11-Stu_Pseudocoding/README.md

 # Conditionally Yours, Part 1

-In this two-part activity, you will pseudocode a solution for identifying whether or not a stock should be purchased, based on the percent increase or decrease in stock price.
-Then, you will implement your algorithm.
+In part one of this two-part activity, you will pseudocode a solution for identifying whether or not a stock should be purchased, based on the percent increase or decrease in stock price.
+In part two, you will implement your algorithm.

 ## Background